AppleGamer22/applegamer22.github.io/content/posts/opentofu/tailscale/index.md

 }
 ```

-Since I wanted to automatically have the device authorized and ready with routes, the order of destruction for these resources need to align with the device's state in Tailscale's API.
-When additional resources are derived from the device's data resource, the device's destory-time provisioner need to have a similar dependency graph in order to ensure it runs after all of the device's derived resources are destroyed.
+Since I wanted to automatically have the device authorized and ready with routes, the order of destruction for these resources need to align with the device's state in [Tailscale's API](https://tailscale.com/api#tag/devices/delete/device/{deviceId}).
+When additional resources are derived from the device's data resource, the device's destroy-time provisioner need to have a similar dependency graph in order to ensure it runs after all of the device's derived resources are destroyed.

 ```mermaid
 flowchart TD